beinganonymous/Read-the-Docs-demo/abc1.md

 1. **An improvement in the currently existing file chooser**:

-   Current file chooser only support to upload one file at a time, so this deliverable will add support to current file          chooser to allow multiple file upload in one go.
+   The current file chooser only supports uploading one file at a time, so this deliverable will add support to the current   file chooser to allow multiple file upload in one go.

 2. **Test cases for Multiple File Uploads**: File upload is an important part of any web application.
 We can test file upload either using manual testing or using automation testing.
 Following elements should be tested while uploading files.